1. Cultural policy system

 Cultural protocols or programmes, with a term of three or four years, regulate the main types of bilateral cultural cooperation, specify the framework conditions and also include agreements on the exchange of experts, cultural activities, groups of artists, ensembles and dance companies.
 The general and financial provisions are subject to the agreements and protocols negotiated.

-Austria has signed agreements on cultural co-operation with a total of 32 states, including 17 EU member states.
+Austria has signed agreements on cultural co-operation with a total of 33 states, including 15 EU member states.
 In addition to these cultural agreements, further agreements on co-operation in the scientific and technical fields have been signed with 19 states.
-Informal co-operation in the fields of culture and science has developed with seven partner states without requiring any underlying written agreement.
+Informal co-operation in the fields of culture and science (“memoranda of understanding”) has developed with three partner states without requiring any underlying written agreement.

 Austria has been a member of the European Union since 1995.
 It participates actively in the Creative Europe (2014-2020), Horizon 2020 and Erasmus+ programmes.
 In addition to different European networks and partnerships (ARGE Alpen Adria, ARGE Donauländer, ARGE Carinthia / Slovenia, the International Bodensee (Lake Constance) Conference, 10 Euregios etc.), Austria participates in 14 programmes in the framework of the 2014-2020 EU Structural and Investment Funds (ESI-Funds).
 These include seven cross-border programmes (Austria-Germany/Bavaria, the Alpine-Rhine/Lake-Constance/Upper-Rhine, Austria-Italy, Austria-Slovenia, Austria-Hungary, Austria-Slovakia, Austria-Czech-Republic), three transnational programmes (Alpine Space 2014-2020, Central-Europe 2014-2020 and Danube Transnational 2014-2020) and four interregional cooperation programmes (Interreg Europe, ESPON, INTERACT and URBACT).
 Furthermore, there are two nationwide programmes for investments in regional competitiveness and employment, one of which co-financed by the ERDF and the other by the ESF.
-In the framework of the Rural Development Programme, financed by ELER, the Arts and Culture Division of the Federal Chancellery together with the Federal Ministry of Agriculture, Forestry, Environment and Water Management has started a funding initiative: Leader Transnational Culture 2014-2020 supports suitable transformation processes in rural areas by the means of art, culture and creativity.
+In the framework of the Rural Development Programme – financed by ELER – the Arts and Culture Division of the BMKOES together with the Federal Ministry of Agriculture, Regions and Tourism (BMLRT) carried out the initiative Leader Transnational Culture 2014-2020, which supports suitable transformation processes in rural areas by the means of art, culture and creativity.

 In the framework of the EU's regional development policy, Austria has developed extensive support programmes in all its provinces with the objective of regional competition and employment, in particular involving arts and cultural projects and their contribution to regional development.
-Commissioned by the former bmu:kk, in 2010-2011, the österreichische kulturdokumentation prepared the study "The Creative Motor for Regional Development: Arts and Culture Projects and the EU Structural Funding in Austria".
+Commissioned by the former bmu:kk (the Federal Ministry for Education, the Arts and Culture), in 2010-2011, the österreichische kulturdokumentation prepared the study "The Creative Motor for Regional Development: Arts and Culture Projects and the EU Structural Funding in Austria".
 It includes a survey and analysis of arts, culture and creative industries projects that have been co-funded by the EU in the framework of the programmes of the EU Structural Funds.
 Austria has been one of the first EU member states to show the volumes and extent of the co-funding of culture by the European Regional Development Fund (ERDF), the European Social Fund (ESF) and the European Agricultural Fund for Rural Development (EAFRD): between 2007 and 2010, 534 – mostly cross-border – culture related projects were EU-co-funded in Austria with EUR 78.8 million.
-Because of the surprisingly large volume and simultaneously the poor accessibility to information, the Arts and Culture Division of the Federal Chancellery has commissioned a handbook for the EU-funding period 2014-2020: At a Glance.
+Because of the surprisingly large volume and simultaneously the poor accessibility to information, the Arts and Culture Division of the BMKOES has commissioned a handbook for the EU-funding period 2014-2020: At a Glance.
 EU Regional Supports for Art and Culture (produced by österreichische kulturdokumentation) presents profiles of all current programmes in Austria and offers concrete and practical support for Austrian artists, cultural workers and institutions.

 Regarding the Council of Europe, of which Austria has been a member since 1956, Austria is partner of the Enlarged Partial Agreement on Cultural Routes since 2011.
-Six designated Cultural Routes are crossing the country: the European Mozart Ways, the European Route of Jewish Heritage, TRANSROMANICA – the Romanesque Routes of European Heritage, the European Cemeteries Route, the Réseau Art Nouveau Network and the Via Habsburg.
+Ten designated Cultural Routes are crossing the country: the European Mozart Ways, TRANSROMANICA – the Romanesque Routes of European Heritage, the European Cemeteries Route, the Réseau Art Nouveau Network, the Via Habsburg, the European Route of Historic Thermal Towns, the European Route of Ceramics, the European Route of Industrial Heritage, the Iron Curtain Trail and the Routes of Reformation.
 Austria joined the Faro Convention in 2015.

-Another Focus is the Danube region: Austria initiated the Danube-Cooperation-Process together with Romania leading to the EU-Strategy for the Danube Region (EUSDR) in 2011 to further develop the (economic) potential of the Danube, also with regard to cultural cooperation. in the period 2017-2019, Austria has been the lead partner of the Danube Culture Platform – Creative Spaces of the 21st Century, a transnational cooperation project, co-financed by the Danube Transnational Programme.
-The intention of the project, which involves 19 partners from 8 countries, is to connect culture and tourism by exploring aspects of hidden heritage sites, giving stories to visible and invisible cultural heritage and expanding cultural routes in the Danube region.
+Another Focus is the Danube region: Austria initiated the Danube-Cooperation-Process together with Romania leading to the EU-Strategy for the Danube Region (EUSDR) in 2011 to further develop the (economic) potential of the Danube, also with regard to cultural cooperation.
+In the period 2017-2019, Austria has been the lead partner of the Danube Culture Platform – Creative Spaces of the 21st Century, a transnational cooperation project, co-financed by the Danube Transnational Programme.
+The intention of the project, which involved 19 partners from 8 countries, was to connect culture and tourism by exploring aspects of hidden heritage sites, giving stories to visible and invisible cultural heritage and expanding cultural routes in the Danube region.
+The project has been documented in a brochure and a follow-up project is being developed.

 The National Cultural Diversity Contact Point takes care of the tasks envisaged in the agreement and in the implementation guidelines.
 Nationally, these are information and advice, coordination and incorporation of all actors as a "clearing office", awareness raising and publicity work as well as taking care of the Working Group on Cultural Diversity.
 The contact point contributes to drawing up Austrian positions and prepares the report for UNESCO, which is to be drawn up every four years.
-The latest report was the Austrian Report 2016 on Measures to Protect and Promote the Diversity of Cultural Expressions.
+The latest report was the Austrian Report 2020 on the Protection and Promotion of the Diversity of Cultural Expressions.

 International cultural exchange also takes place at provincial and city level and, alongside the promotion of events and projects, includes support for the activities of Austrian artists abroad and places for artists-in-residence.
 The Bundesländer maintain their own European and external relations and are represented in networks like the Assembly of European Regions.